DUNE/dune_plot_style/README.md

 ---

-Copyright © 2023 FERMI NATIONAL ACCELERATOR LABORATORY
+Copyright © 2023 FERMI NATIONAL ACCELERATOR LABORATORY for the benefit of the DUNE Collaboration.

 This repository, and all software contained within, is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance